 Each year in the U.S., nearly 1 in 10 babies is born prematurely (before 37 weeks of gestation).
-Preterm birth is the second-leading cause of infant death and increases babies’ risk for other health conditions.
+Preterm birth is the second-leading cause of infant death and increases a baby's risk for other health conditions.

 Expectant parents can take an active role in reducing the risk of premature birth.
 Talk with your health care provider about what you can do.
 Steps might include improving nutrition, taking supplements (particularly folic acid), managing weight, starting an exercise program, checking vaccination status, and screening for sexually transmitted infections.
 Here are some other things you can do:

 • Treat chronic health conditions.
-The March of Dimes recommends that you get treatment for any chronic health conditions like high blood pressure, diabetes, depression, and thyroid problems.
+Get treatment for any chronic health conditions like high blood pressure, diabetes, depression, and thyroid problems.

 • Don’t consider an early elective delivery.
 Experts agree that delivery should be delayed until at least 39 weeks and that expectant mothers should be allowed to wait until 41 weeks before an induced delivery is considered.

 • Plan your pregnancies.
 Research has shown that subsequent pregnancies have better outcomes when mothers’ bodies are allowed to fully recover after a prior pregnancy.
 To reduce your risk of preterm labor, the Mayo Clinic advises waiting at least 12 months before becoming pregnant again.
 (For unknown reasons, waiting more than 5 years between pregnancies also seems to increase the risk of preterm birth.)
-Breastfeeding (on demand, 24 hours per day, exclusively) helps support adequate child spacing: As La Leche League notes, mothers who nurse frequently day and night using exclusive breastfeeding are more likely to suppress their menstruation and ovulation during the first 6 months after their baby’s birth.
+Breastfeeding (on demand, 24 hours per day, exclusively) helps support adequate child spacing.
+Mothers who nurse frequently day and night using exclusive breastfeeding are more likely to suppress their menstruation and ovulation during the first 6 months after their baby’s birth.

 • Follow best practices in fertility treatment.
 For women who undergo fertility treatment to become pregnant, the risk of preterm birth is reduced if they follow best practices that limit the number of fetuses carried during a single pregnancy.